movestore/Y2Y_road_interaction/README.md

 `Shape_Leng`: total length of the road in the grid cell (unit: km; see related [paper]( https://doi.org/10.1088/1748-9326/aabd42))

 `gp_gripreg`: aggregated region for the GLOBIO website downloads

-`location.long`: longitude of intersection location

-`location.lat`: latitude of intersection location

-`timestamp.near`: timestamp of closest location of the same animal to the intersection (with random seconds added for uniqueness of timestamp)

-`long.near`: longitude of closest location of the same animal to the intersection

-`lat.near`: latitude of closest location of the same animal to the intersection

-`species`: species of animal of the intersection

-`sensor`: sensor used to collect locations of animal of the intersection

 ### Input data
 moveStack in Movebank format